ppicello/MongoDB-Atlas-vector-search/README.md

 As we can expect we get back movies related to lawyers.

-But let's try with different langauges.
+But let's try with different languages.

 ```python
 # italian